open-ecosystem-development/PushService-CleverTap-Demo/README.md

  **Android app - client side setup**
    - Use this demo code and refactor it with your new package name.
    - Go to Huawei App Gallery Connect, find your project.
 Go to Project Setting->General Information, in the App information, download agconnect-services.json file      and copy it to your application's root directory [Refer](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-integrating-sdk-0000001050040084).
-   - In your module-level build.gradle file, add your app-id.
+   - In your manifest file add your CleverTap account info and token.
 Configure your signing information and keystore file in the signingConfig.
      Sync gradle.

-   - Go to CleverTap Dashboard and create a campaign to test it.
+## Sending PUSH message
   - Run and test your app on Huawei device.

-     Make sure your device is subscribed to get notifications  and can receive notifications sent from the OneSignal dashboard.
+  - Go to CleverTap Dashboard and create a campaign to test it.
-   - Manage your users, messages, audience through OneSignal dashboard.
+  - Your device should receive in-App messaging sending from CleverTap dashboard.

-## Sending PUSH message support
+  - You can view the report and manage the campaign through dashboard.

-   in-app message, A/B tests, automated message for selected audience by creating segments.
+  - Currently these feature are support in-app message, A/B tests, automated message for selected audience by creating segments.

 ## License
 This sample code for android is licensed under the [Apache License, version 2.0.](http://www.apache.org/licenses/LICENSE-2.0)